 Select the Show in Menu check box, and then choose OK.

-After performing these steps, you can select My Apps on the Insert tab of the ribbon and then choose Shared Folder at the top of the Apps for Office dialog box to insert a task pane or content app from this catalog as shown in Figure 1.
+After performing these steps, you can select My Apps on the Insert tab of the ribbon and then choose Shared Folder at the top of the Office Add-ins dialog box to insert a task pane or content app from this catalog, as shown in Figure 1.

 Any additional manifest files you put in this file share will be available to users that have specified this shared folder catalog.